Back to overview

 The skills component of the apprenticeship covers areas, such as:

 Assessment format will likely vary between providers.
 Paralegal apprentices will be assessed throughout the 24-month course via written assessments and exams.
-Apprentices will also need to build a portfolio – the portfolio is a collection of evidence detailing all the things the apprentice has experienced to meet the competency requirements.
+Apprentices must also build a portfolio – this is a collection of evidence detailing all the things the apprentice has experienced to meet the competency requirements.

 What qualification do I gain?